rathena/rathena/doc/script_commands.md

 	<ITEM>Display Name<INFO>Item ID<INFO><ITEM>

-We therefore created script command "mesitemlink" that allows you to create the correct syntax depending on your configured packet version.
+We therefore created script command "`mesitemlink`" that allows you to create the correct syntax depending on your configured packet version.
 We recommend that you use this script command instead of hardcoding the HTML-like tags.
-For more details see the documentation for "mesitemlink".
+For more details see the documentation for "`mesitemlink`".

-The following sample will open a preview window for Red Potion:
+The following sample will open a preview window for `Red Potion`:

 ```cpp
 mes "Did you ever consume a <ITEMLINK>Red Potion<INFO>501<INFO><ITEMLINK>?";